Stability of spin dynamics for a spin-orbit coupled boson in a driven non-Hermitian double well: Introduction

 \section{Introduction}

-The study of stability in non-Hermitian physical systems has garnered significant attention in recent years, driven by the potential for novel phenomena and applications in quantum mechanics, optics, and condensed-matter physics\cite{moise, ashida, okuma, zhang}.
-Non-Hermitian systems, characterized by complex Hamiltonians, often exhibit unique behaviors such as exceptional points (EPs) and symmetry-breaking transitions\cite{miri}, which can lead to the stabilization of the system under certain conditions.
-For instance, periodic driving has been shown to stabilize non-Hermitian systems by rendering the eigenphases of the Floquet operator real, as demonstrated in the context of non-Hermitian Rabi models and superlattice potentials\cite{gong91, zhou91}.
+In recent years, the study of stability in non-Hermitian physical systems has garnered significant attention, driven by the potential for novel phenomena and applications in quantum mechanics, optics, and condensed-matter physics\cite{moise, gana14, ashida, okuma, zhang}.
+Non-Hermitian systems, characterized by complex Hamiltonians, often exhibit unique behaviors such as exceptional points (EPs)\cite{du134, miri} and symmetry-breaking transitions\cite{chen134}, which can lead to the stabilization of such systems under certain conditions.
+For instance, periodic driving has been shown to stabilize non-Hermitian systems by rendering the eigenphases of the Floquet operator purely real, as demonstrated in the context of non-Hermitian Rabi models and superlattice potentials\cite{gong91}.
 This stabilization mechanism is attributed to the emergence of extended unitarity, where the system's dynamics remain coherent over multiple driving periods without exponential growth or decay.
-Recent advancements have also explored the role of parity-time ($\mathcal{PT}$) symmetry in stabilizing non-Hermitian systems\cite{luoxb94, luoxb95}. $\mathcal{PT}$-symmetric systems can maintain real spectra under specific parameter regimes\cite{bender80}, and their stability has been investigated in various settings, including optical lattices and Bose-Einstein condensates\cite{gana14, zhang26}.
-Moreover, the interplay between non-Hermiticity and other physical phenomena, such as gain and loss, has been shown to influence the stability of systems like quantum droplets in $\mathcal{PT}$-symmetric dual-core couplers\cite{peng10}.
+Recent advancements have also explored the role of parity-time ($\mathcal{PT}$) symmetry in stabilizing non-Hermitian systems\cite{luoxb94, luoxb95, zhou91}. $\mathcal{PT}$-symmetric systems can maintain real spectra under specific parameter regimes\cite{bender80, bender40}, and their stability has been investigated in various settings, including optical couplers\cite{luoxb94} and two-level systems\cite{luoxb95}.
+Moreover,the competition between gain and loss in non-Hermitian systems critically determines the stability of systems, such as the stability of quantum droplets in $\mathcal{PT}$-symmetric dual-core couplers\cite{zhou91} and the stable tunneling in an open double-well system\cite{xiao85}.
 These studies highlight the importance of balancing gain and loss to achieve stable dynamics.
-In addition to theoretical developments, experimental realizations have provided crucial insights into the stability of non-Hermitian systems.
-For example, the observation of stable states in $\mathcal{PT}$-symmetric optical systems and the demonstration of stabilization through periodic driving in ultracold atomic gases have validated theoretical predictions\cite{guo103, ruter6}.
-These experimental findings underscore the potential for non-Hermitian systems to be harnessed for quantum control and simulation.